 Quantify the known DBPs and discover the unknowns

-Mass spectrometry offers the diversity to detect known, common DBPs, as well as survey for unknown DBPs, making it ideal for analysis of DBPs.
-Scientists look to LC/MS/MS as their key technique to survey water for DBPs to ensure that the disinfection processes does not result in added chemical hazards or carcinogens that could be harmful to humans.
+With LC-MS/MS, you can rely on ion chromatography as a separation technique before detection.
+In other words, you can skip derivatization steps when analyzing these pollutants.
+LC-MS/MS is also not constrained or limited by analyte molecular weight, thermal ability or volatility, and it offers the diversity to detect known, common DBPs, as well as survey for unknown DBPs.
+For this reason, scientists use LC-MS/MS as a key technique to survey water for DBPs and ensure that disinfection processes do not result in added chemical hazards or carcinogens that could be harmful to humans.

 - Centers for Disease Control and Prevention (CDC).
 Disinfection By-Products. https://www.cdc.gov/safewater/chlorination-byproducts.html

 - Du, H.; Li, J.; Moe, B.; McGuigan, C. F.; Shen, S.; Li, X. Cytotoxicity and Oxidative Damage Induced by Halobenzoquinones to T24 Bladder Cancer Cells.
 Environmental Science & Technology 2013, 47(6), 2823–2830. doi: 10.1021/es303762p